He hopes to curb 'frivolous' spending. See who's running for Davenport City Council

 Asked about this week's announcement of the upcoming launch of a new public-private youth-intervention program in Scott County aimed at reducing crime, Cornette responded, "It’s more important to have protection for the people than getting directed to the social services they need.
 Because, if they’re not safe, social services doesn’t help you."

-Others who have filed nomination papers to appear on Nov.
-2 ballot for election to Davenport City Council and Davenpot mayor include:
+Others who have filed nomination papers for election to Davenport City Council and Davenport mayor include:

 - Incumbent Ward 6 Davenport Alderman Ben Jobgen